Get the Recipe

 Solution #1: The Sugar Solution

 I had quite a few questions I wanted to answer.
 What's the best way to season the shrimp before cooking?
 Shell on or shell off?
 And what's the best way to arrange them?
 But first things first: picking the right shrimp.
 Even though it happens to be live spot prawn season 'round these parts, I decided to stick with the standard wild pink shrimp or farm-raised white shrimp I can find year-round.
 I knew that if I was gonna have any chance of developing char on them without completely overcooking them, I'd have to use larger shrimp.
-I went with the widely available 15–20 count shrimp (that is, there are 15 to 20 shrimp per pound).
+I went with the widely available 15- to 20-count shrimp (that is, 15 to 20 shrimp per pound).

 Well, working with a hotter grill was obviously part of the solution.
 The hotter the grill, the faster I can char the exterior before the interior gets a chance to overcook.
 With my charcoal grill, that meant using a full chimney of coal and piling it all up under one side of the grill to produce maximum heat.
-With my gas grill, it meant turning the burners on full blast and letting the grill grates heat up with the lid closed for a full fifteen minutes before attempting to sear the shrimp.
+With my gas grill, it meant turning the burners on full blast and letting the grill grates heat up, with the lid closed, for a full 15 minutes before attempting to sear the shrimp.

 But what about the shrimp themselves?